ericmshearer/jarvis/README.md

 `expand_x()`

-For time series plots that need x-scale extend to fit everything.
-Set `expand` equal to `expand_x()` with a numeric value.
+For time series plots that need a little more room on the x-scale to fit everything, including end point labels.
+Input should be class numeric, and is relative to the scale of your axis.

 ``` r
 ggplot(data = covid, aes(x = date, y = rate_ma_7, color = area)) +